ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_gates_bep/concept_model.rst

 .. important::
-  note there are now E and F which uses hopes-n-dreams effect sizes for BEP_targeted
+  note there are now scenarios C and D which uses current-evidence effect sizes for BEP_targeted

 .. _5.0: